15 Best Benefits Of Red Bell Pepper For Skin, Hair, & Health

 Red Bell Pepper: Health Benefits

 Apart from making the dishes attractive and delicious, these bright and glossy veggies are a storehouse of nutrients.
-Though green bell peppers are widely consumed, red bell peppers are much more nutritious and have a comparatively sweeter taste.
+Though green pepper benefits are abundant and they are widely consumed, red bell peppers are known to be much more nutritious and have a comparatively sweeter taste.
 Some of the health benefits of red bell peppers are given below:

 1. Red bell peppers are a healthy option that can form part of your daily diet as they contain phytonutrientsi Natural compounds derived from plants that are healthy for humans and possess medicinal values. that have powerful antioxidants in them.
 These antioxidants counteract environmental toxins and cell degradation.
 They protect your body from free radical damage that causes the development of cancer (2).
 Thus, bell peppers help in preventing different types of cancers in the stomach, colon, breast, prostate, and lung.